 How will my child be able to get up off the floor and walk with a Rigid AFO that doesn't move at the ankle?

-Your child will be able to figure out how to move around his environment even with Rigid AFOs.
+Your child will be able to figure out how to move around their environment even with Rigid AFOs.
 Rigid AFOs are prescribed to stabilize the ankle for children unable to do so themselves due to muscle imbalance or paralysis.
 The Rigid AFO prevents crouch gait and supports the ankle out of mediolateral collapse.
 Click here for a demonstration of movement with Rigid AFOs.